CYBER NEWS

 Carried along by the flow of excessive digitalization: aren't our 4.0 factories taking too many risks?

 Companies running connected factories all - or almost all - recognize that cybersecurity is an essential component of their operations.
-But, according to a report published last week by Capgeminimany of them are unprepared for the growing number of cyber threats facing their plants.
-The report, based on a survey of 950 companies worldwide, finds that 80% agree that cybersecurity is an essential component of running a smart factory, and that while more than half (51%) recognize that the number of cyberattacks is likely to increase over the next 12 months, their current level of preparedness is low.... "
+But this is not the case, according to a report published last week by CapgeminiHowever, many of them are unprepared for the growing number of cyber threats facing their plants.
+The report, based on a survey of 950 companies worldwide, finds that 80 % of them agree that cybersecurity is an essential component of running a smart factory, and that while more than half (51 %) recognize that the number of cyberattacks is likely to increase over the next 12 months, their current level of preparedness is low. ... "

-Cyber-attack threats are on the increase, particularly for manufacturers
+Cyber-attack threats are on the increase, especially for manufacturers

 " Faced with the proliferation of cyber threats, no company is immune, regardless of its size or field of activity.
 While digital sectors such as e-commerce have long been prime targets, the world of industry is now in the crosshairs of criminals.